grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 ---
 id: setup-resources
 title: Configure the resources you need
-description: Configure the resources you need
+description: Configure any dashboards, data sources or other Grafana resources necessary for e2e testing your plugin, through provisioning.
 keywords:
   - grafana
   - plugins